 Task details

 A task's details page lives at /tasks/{taskId} (or /tasks/PD-123 if your Space uses task keys).
-It's the canonical view of one task — the description, plan, walkthrough, branch, and PR all in one place.
+It's the canonical view of one task, with the description, plan, walkthrough, branch, and PR all in one place.

 Layout